jaredmychal/phageAnnote/README.md

 2. Download and install bTSSfinder https://www.cbrc.kaust.edu.sa/btssfinder/about.php
 3. Download and install TMHMM https://services.healthtech.dtu.dk/software.php
 4. Download and install Eggnog-mapper https://github.com/eggnogdb/eggnog-mapper
+5. Install conda (miniconda for example)
-5. Download phageAnnote repository into local directory
+6. Download phageAnnote repository into local directory
-6. Add raw sequence files to folder location specified in config.yaml
+7. Add raw sequence files to folder location specified in config.yaml

 The config.yaml file should be updated to reflect your directory system and locations of specified programs.